Wetherby Senior pupils tackled a new challenge, trying their best in a rugby match, this week.

 Head of Walbrook: Ms Iria Miguez (iria.miguez@wetherbysenior.co.uk)

-Wetherby Senior’s first issue of The Barometer for the new...
+Check out Wetherby Senior’s final issue of The Barometer for...